Top 10 things to do in Brussels, Belgium with Kids

-What to visit in Brussels
+What to visit in Brussels, Belgium with Kids

-Open from 10am – 5 pm, expect to spend most or all of your day here.
-Between the Mini Europe, Atomium, Planetarium, Oceania, ‘pirate park’ and near by expo, there are lots to do and see with the little ones before calling it a night.
+Open from 10 am – 5 pm, expect to spend most or all of your day here.
+Between the Mini Europe, Atomium, Planetarium, Oceania, ‘pirate park’ and nearby expo, there are lots to do and see with the little ones before calling it a night.

 All attractions are extremely family friendly.
 Always best to buy tickets in advance, as they offer group or combi-tickets on their respective websites.
 While strollers are welcome at each site, the Atomium may have increased lines at the elevator; if the kids can’t walk up and down the stairs on their own, consider wearing them at this attraction.
 I recommend the Boba, only because it is compact, and is rated 0-48 months, which means lots of life in one purchase.
 Stroller parking is available at the ticket counter.